“His Entire Body Was Shutting Down": New State Rankings Show Gaps in High School Athlete Safety

 But at the high school level, adoption of the best practice guidelines is left to each individual state.
 Some policies are enacted by the state’s high school association and some by its legislature, with the decentralization of oversight leading to tremendous variation that often leaves out important best practices.

-There is some hope: since concussions have become a focus of parental concern, lawmakers jumped to action, and it’s making a difference.
+There is some hope: since concussions have become a focus of public concern, lawmakers jumped to action, and it’s making a difference.
 Every state now has some type of a concussion law, which generally requires concussion education, immediate removal from play if it’s suspected that a player has a concussion, and medical clearance before that athlete can play again.
 A study last fall found a significant drop in the number of repeat concussions after the laws had been in effect for a period of time.

 There’s also research showing that state heat acclimatization policies work.
 A study released by the National Athletic Trainers’ Association in June found that high-school football players were 55 percent less likely to be diagnosed with exertional heat illness (which includes heat stroke as well as heat exhaustion and heat cramps) during the preseason in states with guidelines for this timeframe.